anweiss/cddl/README.md

 A Rust implementation of the Concise data definition language (CDDL).
 CDDL is an IETF draft standard that "proposes a notational convention to express CBOR and JSON data structures."
 The current draft can be found at https://tools.ietf.org/html/draft-ietf-cbor-cddl-08 and is currently in AUTH48 state as of 2019-05-24 (RFC-to-be 8610), per https://www.rfc-editor.org/auth48/rfc8610.

 This library includes a handwritten parser and lexer for CDDL and is heavily inspired by Thorsten Ball's book ["Writing An Interpretor In Go"](https://interpreterbook.com/).
+The AST has been built to closely match the rules defined by the ABNF grammar in [Appendix B.](https://tools.ietf.org/html/draft-ietf-cbor-cddl-08#appendix-B) of the spec.

 I'm currently only focused on using CDDL as a means for validating JSON data, and as such, work is being done to build a JSON validation component into the library.
 An extremely basic REPL is included as well.

 ## Goals